USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 US-RSE is a community driven organization, but do you know all the groups in the community?
-You may have heard someone talking about a “working group”, but do you know what that means?
+You may have heard someone talking about a “working group,” but do you know what that means?

 This month’s community call was all about groups within US-RSE!